-We are getting into the holiday season and that means more access to food — most of which is not that healthy.
-For me, this is a challenging time as food self-control is not one of my strong suites.
+We are getting into the holiday season, which means more access to food — most of which is not that healthy.
+For me, this is a challenging time as food self-control is not one of my strong suits.
 Knowing this about myself, I have spent some time reflecting.
 Read on to hear what I have learned.

 Humans are creatures of habit — I know I am.
 Habits are hard to form and hard to break once formed.
 In my case, eating unhealthy is a habit.
-When I say that I am not making an excuse for myself — I recognize the issue and I am actively perusing ways to address it.
-With the holiday season coming up, I know it is critical that I come up with an achievable game plan so I do not put on my winter insulation (which has already started).
+When I say that I am not making an excuse for myself — I recognize the issue, and I am actively perusing ways to address it.
+With the holiday season coming up, I know it is critical that I develop an achievable game plan, so I do not put on my winter insulation (which has already started).

-I have spoken about motivation many times, because I feel it is a critical piece of success for many aspects of life including fitness.
-Something that I have recently learned about myself is while I am extremely motivated when I am in shape, that motivation does not stay and I find myself doing harm to gains through poor eating and lack of proper exercise.
+I have spoken about motivation many times because I feel it is a critical piece of success for many aspects of life, including fitness.
+Something that I have recently learned about myself is while I am extremely motivated when I am in shape, that motivation does not stay, and I find myself harming gains through poor eating and lack of proper exercise.
 Perhaps this means I need to find something else to motivate me…

 Well, I know what works: